junxit/us-congress-bills-114/bill.md

   >     - **(B)** *Contents* Each report required under subparagraph (A) shall include—
   >       - **(i)** appropriate statistical information and full and substantive analysis;
   >       - **(ii)** information on steps that the Advocate for Small Business Capital Formation has taken during the reporting period to improve small business services and the responsiveness of the Commission and self-regulatory organizations to small business and small business investor concerns;
-  >       - **(iii)** a summary of the most serious issues encountered by small businesses and small business investors during the reporting period;
+  >       - **(iii)** a summary of the most serious issues encountered by small businesses and small business investors, including any unique issues encountered by minority-owned and women-owned small businesses and their investors, during the reporting period;
   >       - **(iv)** an inventory of the items summarized under clause (iii) (including items summarized under such clause for any prior reporting period on which no action has been taken or that have not been resolved to the satisfaction of the Advocate for Small Business Capital Formation as of the beginning of the reporting period covered by the report) that includes—
   >         - **(I)** identification of any action taken by the Commission or the self-regulatory organization and the result of such action;
   >         - **(II)** the length of time that each item has remained on such inventory; and